apache/helix/src/site/markdown/Architecture.md

 ## Core algorithm

-* Controller gets the Ideal State and the Current State of active storage nodes from ZK
+* Controller gets the IdealState and the CurrentState of active storage nodes from Zookeeper
-* Compute the delta between Ideal State and Current State for each partition across all participant nodes
+* Compute the delta between IdealState and CurrentState for each partition across all participant nodes
-* For each partition compute tasks based on State Machine Table.
-Its possible to configure priority on the state Transition.
-For example in case of Master Slave:
+* For each partition compute tasks based on the State Machine Table.
+It\'s possible to configure priority on the state Transition.
+For example, in case of Master-Slave:
-    * Attempt Mastership transfer if possible without violating constraint.
+    * Attempt mastership transfer if possible without violating constraint.
     * Partition Addition
     * Drop Partition
-* Add the tasks in parallel if possible to respective queue for each storage node keeping in mind
-* The tasks added are mutually independent.
+* Add the tasks in parallel if possible to the respective queue for each storage node (if the tasks added are mutually independent)
-* If a task is dependent on another task being completed do not add that task.
+* If a task is dependent on another task being completed, do not add that task
-* After any task is completed by Participant, Controllers gets notified of the change and State Transition algorithm is re-run until the current state is same as Ideal State.
+* After any task is completed by a Participant, Controllers gets notified of the change and the State Transition algorithm is re-run until the CurrentState is same as IdealState.

 ## Helix znode layout

 Helix organizes znodes under clusterName in multiple levels.

-The top level (under clusterName) znodes are all Helix defined and in upper case
+The top level (under clusterName) znodes are all Helix defined and in upper case:

 * PROPERTYSTORE: application property store
 * STATEMODELDEFES: state model definitions
 * INSTANCES: instance runtime information including current state and messages